nikkijuk/lifegoals/README.md

 Now you have *EmailAuthProvider()* in use, so please also configure firebase to allow this authentication method.

-#### Create needed screens for sigup / login, forgot password and profile
+#### Create needed screens for signup / login, forgot password and profile

 Each screen needs function which creates it when go router is asking to create widgets for route